-6.1 General.
-Agency and Outside Counsel agree to abide by the administrative rules adopted by the OAG governing the submission, review, and approval of invoices found at Title 1, Chapter 57 of the Texas Administrative Code.
-Agency and Outside Counsel understand and agree that no invoice shall seek reimbursement for services performed or expenses incurred in violation of the provisions of this OCC.
-Agency and Outside Counsel further understand and agree that the OAG cannot approve payment of any invoice if the OAG determines, in its sole discretion, that the invoice includes a request for payment for services that are prohibited by this OCC.

-6.1.1 Billing Period.
-The billing period is the interval (ex. monthly) which determines the frequency Outside Counsel will submit invoices to the Agency.
-The billing period for this OCC is specified in Addendum B. Unless otherwise specified in Addendum B of the Contract, a billing period defined as "monthly" shall begin with the first day of the calendar month and end with the last day of the calendar month.

-6.1.2 Billable Time.
-Agency will only pay for the services of individuals covered in Addendum B. All times must be billed in one-tenth hour or one-quarter hour increments, and must reflect only actual time spent.
+- 6.1 General.
+Agency and Outside Colonsel agree to abide by the administrative rules adopted by the OAG governing the submission, review, and approval of invoices found at Title 1, Chapter 57 of the Texas Administrative code.
+Agency and Outside Counsel understand and agree that no invoice shall seek reimbors and for services performed or expenses incurred in violation of the provisions of this OCC.
+At ency and Outside Counsel further understand and agree that the OAG will not approve payment of any invoice if the OAG determines, in its sole discretion, that the invoice includes a remest for payment for services that are prohibited by this OCC. - 6.1.1 Rilling Leriod.
+The billing period is the interval (e.g., monthly) which determines the frequency Objide Counsel will submit invoices to the Agency.
+The billing period for this OCC is specified in Addendum B. Unless otherwise specified in Addendum B of the Contract, a billing period defined as "monthly" shall begin with the first day of the calendar month and end with the last day of the calendar month. - 6.1.2 Billable Time.
+Agency will only pay for the services of individuals and timekeeper classifications identified in Addendum B. All time must be billed in one-tenth hour or one-quarter hour increments and must reflect only actual time spent.
 Tasks referencing correspondence and filings must describe the document received or authored.
 Agency expects to be billed for the actual time it takes to modify standardized forms, filings, and/or correspondence for use on the matter being billed.
 Agency will not reimburse Outside Counsel for the time it originally took to prepare any such standardized documents.
 Agency will not pay for review, execution, and processing of the OCC and submission of invoices.

-6.1.3 Submission of Invoices.
+6.1.3 Submission of Invoices by Outside Counsel.
 Outside Counsel must submit invoices to Agency for review within one calendar month from the end of the relevant billing period covered by the invoice.
 Outside Counsel must submit invoices to Agency at: